EricGip/kubernetes-challenge/README.md

 Minikube will run Master and Node processes on ONE Machine, and host both master processes and worker processes node.

-It does this with a hypervisor, such as virtual box,
+It does this with a hypervisor, such as virtual box or HyperKit in our case.

 basically creates a virtual box on your laptop, and node runs in that virtual box.
 1 node k8's cluster.
 Used for testing purposes.